FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/filecoin-storage-provider-spotlight-seal-storage-technology.md

 _This is one in a series of periodic blog posts devoted to profiling Filecoin storage providers.
 In these posts, we examine what they bring to — and the benefits they derive from — the Filecoin ecosystem._

-[Seal Storage Technology Inc](https://www.sealstorage.io/) was founded to accelerate the adoption of decentralized cloud storage.
+[Seal Storage](/ecosystem-explorer/seal-storage) was founded to accelerate the adoption of decentralized cloud storage.
 Seal’s advanced infrastructure and services enable large organizations to seamlessly store files on the Filecoin network.
 Seal is revolutionizing the [$76 billion cloud storage market](https://www.fortunebusinessinsights.com/cloud-storage-market-102773) by providing an immutable, green, and affordable home for data.

 Led by a team with over 100 years of experience in enterprise data storage from Seagate, Oracle, Cisco, and more, Seal has already established itself as a top storage provider in North America, with over 20PB of capacity across the US and Canada — and growing!